Administrative Rulemaking

 IDAPA provides the opportunity for public comment as part of the rulemaking process.
 If you are interested in providing comments on one or more of the agency’s proposed rules, you may do so by submitting your comments via email, phone or mail to the person named in the published Bulletin Notice.
 Please be aware that public comments are part of the formal rulemaking record and are therefore public record.

 After the time for commenting on a proposed rule has passed, the agency will publish a Notice of Pending Rule.
 Pursuant to IDAPA, all pending rules are sent to the legislature for review.
 However, before any rule is presented to the legislature, ITD must first obtain approval from the Idaho Transportation Board and the Governor’s Office Division of Financial Management.
 These pending rules will become effective when the next legislature adjourns, sine die, unless both chambers of the legislature vote to reject a particular pending rule.
 Rules designated as temporary become effective upon approval by the Idaho Transportation Board.
 All rules are compiled in the Idaho Administrative Code and have the force and effect of law.
-All ITD rules are available on the Idaho Department of Administration’s web site: ITD rules.
+All ITD rules are available on the Division of Financial Management’s website: ITD rules.

 Negotiated Rulemaking